Approved by the PLA Board of Directors June 2022

-To print this document, we recommend you click the cover image below to download the PDF version of the PLA Strategic Plan 2018–2022 (12 pgs.).
+To view or download the Public Library Association (PLA) Strategic Plan 2022–2026, we recommend you click the cover image below to access the PDF version (6 pgs.).

 A dynamic public library is the heart of every community.

 PLA strives to make our vision a reality by strengthening public libraries and their contribution to communities.

 PLA centers equity, diversity, inclusion and social justice (EDISJ) in working with and for libraries as places of equitable opportunity.

 - Create systems that center EDISJ as we strive to become a more open, inclusive and accessible organization.

 - Provide the tools, trainings and communications libraries need to most actively contribute to advancing EDISJ principles in their libraries and communities.